-María Corina Machado’s Plan to Use Bitcoin as a Reserve Asset in Venezuela.
+Bitcoin as a Reserve Asset in Venezuela: María Corina Machado’s Proposal.

-Bitcoin as a Reserve Asset in Venezuela: María Corina Machado, a Venezuelan opposition leader, has proposed the use of bitcoin as a reserve asset for Venezuela.
-This initiative stems from an economic crisis, runaway inflation, and the devaluation of the bolívar.
-In a conversation with Alex Gladstein, a human rights activist and advocate for bitcoin, Machado explained how Venezuela’s economic collapse has destroyed wages and forced the population to seek alternatives.
-Among these alternatives, Bitcoin stands out for its potential to provide an escape from hyperinflation and financial censorship.
+Bitcoin as a Reserve Asset in Venezuela: María Corina Machado, an opposition leader in Venezuela, has recommended the use of bitcoin as a reserve asset for the country.
+This idea emerges within the context of Venezuela’s economic collapse, inflation, and the devaluation of its currency, the bolívar.
+During a conversation with Alex Gladstein, a human rights activist and bitcoin advocate, Machado detailed how Venezuela’s economic collapse has wiped out wages and forced the public to explore other options.
+Among these, Bitcoin emerges as a key solution, providing an escape from hyperinflation and financial censorship.

 Venezuela’s Financial Crisis and Bitcoin as a Way Out.